We work hard to be the Blue Ammonia cost leader so that you can be a cost winner in the low carbon economy.

 Our Blue Ammonia is completely cleaned by environmentally friendly carbon capture technologies that goes hand in hand with the local community and wild life.

 “Did you know?
-Blue Ammonia contains 17.65 wt% hydrogen, and is the most effective hydrogen carrier.”
+Blue Ammonia contains 17.65 wt% hydrogen, and is the most effective, non-carbon based, commercially available hydrogen carrier.”

 The global hydrogen highway!